Verdant Thermostat Manager is here! Take control of energy and HVAC management. Learn More!

 Real-Time Demand Management

 For instance, the real-time energy management features of HVAC systems extend beyond mere climate control automation.
-Indeed, the Verdant’s Plus energy management system integrates with smart thermostats and occupancy sensors to aggregate real-time data on occupancy patterns and peak demand loads to optimize energy consumption in the moment.
+The Verdant energy management system integrates with smart thermostats and occupancy sensors to aggregate real-time data on occupancy patterns and peak demand loads to optimize energy consumption in the moment.

 Automated Zone Control